OVERSIGHTOPERATIONS/repo-devops-sharesafely-lab-dev/README.md

             blob_client = container_client.get_blob_client(blob.name)
             blob_client.delete_blob()

-By following these steps, you'll have a secure, functional web application that allows users to upload files and generate unique, time-limited links for sharing
+By following these steps, you'll have a secure, functional web application that allows users to upload files and generate unique, time-limited links for sharing.